pt-karan999/handwrittendigitclassifiaction/README.md

 # handwrittendigitclassifiaction
-This model is for hand written digit classification using sklit learn
+This model is for hand written digit classification using scikit learn